-Using statistical models for analysis, rates for new myeloma cases have been rising on average 0.7% each year over the last 10 years.
-Death rates have been falling on average 1.7% each year over the same period.
+Using statistical models for analysis, rates for new myeloma cases have been rising on average 0.7% each year over 2002-2011.
+Death rates have been falling on average 1.7% each year over 2001-2010.
 5-year survival trends are shown below the figure.

 More About This CancerShow More

 This type of cancer begins in plasma cells (white blood cells that produce antibodies).
 It is also called Kahler disease, myelomatosis, and plasma cell myeloma.
 Plasma cells are white blood cells that make antibodies.
 Antibodies are part of the immune system.
 They work with other parts of the immune system to help protect the body from germs and other harmful substances.
 Each type of plasma cell makes a different antibody.